 API key (Create one in the profile, you can create as many as you need)

-- Sign up for Zebra through the sign-up/invitation link you received
+- Sign up for DFRNT.com through the sign-up on the homepage dfrnt.com

-- Once logged in to DFRNT.tech, go to Settings/API Keys
+- Once logged in to DFRNT.com, go to Settings/API Keys.
+Or use the guided setup at

 - Add your